themesberg/flowbite-vue/docs/components/dropdown.md

 ## Dropdown - trigger

-Use dedicated `#trigger` slot to change trigger element accodding to your needs.
+Use dedicated `#trigger` slot to change trigger element according to your needs.

 ::: tip
 You can use `triggerWrapperClass` prop if you need to change classes on the trigger wrapper element.